Atmosphere or onward movement

 Calibration: Keep old-town entities when the guide is about arrival feeling; watch Parador overuse on budget-neutral pages.

-Use the station area when the stay is built around the next connection.
+Use the station area when the stay is built around the next connection; in that case it is not a lesser Old Town, it is the correct tool.

 • Hotel Gelmirez is the lodging anchor for this practical base.

-• Railway, bus, and airport records should stay source-checked because transport facts age quickly.
+• Railway, bus, and airport records should stay reviewed because transport facts age quickly.

 Calibration: Keep station guidance for fixed departures and watch airport assumptions while Aena notices are active.